Weston’s Law And The Need For Enhanced Safety Measures

 The absence of stringent elevator safety regulations in North Carolina’s short-term rental properties is a glaring safety concern for vacationers.
 Despite the state’s popularity as a vacation destination, elevators in these rentals are not subject to the same rigorous inspections as commercial elevators.
 This loophole could potentially expose guests to unnecessary risks, as tragically demonstrated in Corolla to the Androw family.

 “Weston’s Law,” named in memory of 7-year-old Weston Androw, is a legislative measure designed to address the precarious lack of elevator safety regulations in North Carolina’s short-term rental properties.
 This law mandates that properties used for short-term rentals – particularly those equipped with residential elevators – undergo annual safety inspections.
 Moreover, it requires the installation of a space guard to prevent instances of children becoming trapped, a tragic circumstance that has previously resulted in fatalities.
 By targeting homes used for short-term rentals, “Weston’s Law” represents a significant step towards enhancing short term rental safety measures and preventing future accidents from occurring in these properties.

 What Is Premises Liability?

 Premises liability is a legal concept that arises in personal injury cases where the injury was caused by some type of unsafe or defective condition on someone’s property.
 Under North Carolina law, property owners and residents have a duty to maintain a safe environment for visitors.
-If you have been injured on someone else’s property due to their negligence or failure to maintain short term rental safety conditions, you may have a premises liability claim.
+A premises liability claim may be made following an injury for a rental owner’s negligence or failure to maintain short term rental safety conditions.

 When To Seek A Short Term Rental Lawyer